 Some seemingly plausible patterns of small-stakes risk aversion can be shown, through concavity calibration arguments, to have implausible implications for large stakes gambles under the terminal wealth specification, where initial wealth and income are integrated perfectly.
 Alternative empirical identifications of small-stakes patterns have implausible large-stakes implications for models defined on income, in which there is no integration of wealth with income.
 A different type of (convexity) calibration analysis applies to models with nonlinear probability transformations.
-From this literature, the theories that are now known to be subject to calibration critique include expected utility theory, the dual theory of expected utility (Yaari [1987]), rank dependent utility theory (Quiggin [1982]), cumulative prospect theory (Tversky and Kahneman [1992]), and weighted utility and betweenness theories (Chew [1983] and Dekel [1986]).
+From this literature, the theories that are now known to be subject to calibration critique include expected utility theory, dual theory, rank dependent utility (RDU) theory, cumulative prospect theory, and weighted utility and betweenness theories.